How to Fossil Hunt!

 Don’t forget: Your camera!
 Some of the most beautiful large fossils are embedded into the hard bedrock.
 You can’t take these home, so take a photo instead and post it on social media with the hashtag #lovewatchet

-Fossil identification: The best way to identify a fossil is to take with you a fossil identification sheet, which you can buy from the Watchet Visitor Centre, or else a fossil book.
+Fossil identification: The best way to identify a fossil is to take with you a fossil identification sheet, available from the Watchet Visitor Centre.

 Top tip: There’s always an element of luck when fossil hunting, because it depends on what the last tide brought in, so a good time to come is after a high tide storm.
 Check tide times first.
 Calmness and patience will help you get you ‘fossil eye’ in, so take your time, be slow and enjoy looking at all the treasures of the beach.